 If you're just looking to get a data connection on your phone, Straight Talk is going to be one of your quickest and simplest options thanks to its wide range of networks.
-If you're willing to make a bigger investment, you can save some money with Boost Mobile either by bringing multiple lines or staying longer.
-Keep in mind that Boost Mobile requires that you use the T-Mobile network for the loyalty discount.
+Boost Mobile is also a great choice with a wide range of plans available on its expanded T-Mobile network.
+Boost Mobile also gives you plenty of ways to save with multi-line packages including the new Shrink-it plans.
+Keep in mind that Boost Mobile requires that you use the T-Mobile network for this loyalty discount.

 Boost Mobile has multi-line discounts up to five lines on all of its major plans and multiple promotions for four lines.
 If you want to get your whole family connected, Boost Mobile will more than likely work out to be the best value for you.
-Straight Talk does have a plan for two lines but no more than that.
-For two lines, the Straight talk plan that comes with unlimited data is a good deal at $90 but if you need more than that Boost Mobile takes the lead in value.
+The main way to save with Straight Talk is to sign up for multiple lines upfront.
+The 25GB plan has extra savings when you sign up for up to a full year.

 |Boost Mobile||Straight Talk|

 |International calling||Add-on available||Unlimited International plan|

 Until early 2020, Boost Mobile was owned and operated by Sprint and still supports its older Sprint services.
 Boost Mobile's new owner Dish has a long-term plan to bring the entire carrier to a digital 5G platform, but for now, it offers plans on the older Sprint network with its newer plans using the new T-Mobile network.
 The new T-Mobile network is referred to as the Expanded Network by Boost Mobile.

 Boost Mobile vs. Straight Talk: Pick your Boost Mobile network